 How can your church help?

-To find out about schemes for homeless people close to you, look at our map, or contact us for more information.
+To find out about schemes for homeless people close to you contact us for more information.
 The schemes we support are not drop-in shelters, and individual homeless callers should not be directed to them.
 If you aren’t local to a scheme that Church Homeless Trust supports, find out if there are other projects you could work with in your area.
 If Church Homeless Trust does not support a scheme near you, visit the Homeless Link services search.

 We also provide advice to help with homeless callers: please download the How to Help Homeless People advice booklet below.

 If you would like to raise funds for Church Homeless Trust, we can supply you with posters, collection tins and Gift Aid envelopes to publicise what you are doing.
 If you are near a scheme we support, we may be able to attend your event.
 A fundraiser such as a bake sale, jumble sale, or sponsored event can get the whole community feeling they are involved and making a difference.
 Church Homeless Trust can also help you secure places in sponsored events – please get in touch for more information.

 Hold an event such as a coffee morning, cake sale or jumble sale on our behalf